albirrkarim/react-speech-highlight-demo/README.md

 <br/>

-Q: Can i use this text-to-speech whithout showing the highlight?
+Q: Can i use this text-to-speech whitout showing the highlight?

 A: Yes, [see](API.md#5-speak)